-So, a defect which can cause failure of a functionality and due to which user is unable to test the near around or the remaining functionality, comes under the blocker defect.
+So, a defect that can cause the failure of functionality and due to which user is unable to test the near around or the remaining functionality comes under the blocker defect.

-Concerning about the severity and priority of a blocker, a blocker issue should be file with high severity and high priority.
-It depends on which bug reporting tool you are using, some testers also customize the severity as blocker or show stopper and priority as immediate.
+Concerning the severity and priority of a blocker, a blocker issue should be a file with high severity and high priority.
+It depends on which bug reporting tool you are using, some testers also customize the severity as a blocker or show stopper and priority as immediate.

 Blocker issues should be raised immediately and a team scrum or email regarding the deliverables should be sent to the Team members, if necessary.

-While filing a bug as blocker a tester should be attentive and careful as sometime it may affect the relationship of a tester and the dev. team.
+While filing a bug as a blocker a tester should be attentive and careful as sometimes it may affect the relationship of a tester and the dev. team.

-Now to prevent the relationship and to deliver the best quality of a product we should analyses the situation while reporting a bug as blocker:
+Now to prevent the relationship and to deliver the best quality of a product we should analyse the situation while reporting a bug as a blocker:

-- 2. Check for the configuration for the hardware and operation system or for browser versions, it may be an issue of forward or backward compatibility.
+- 2. Check for the configuration for the hardware and operation system or for browser versions, it may be an issue of forwarding or backward compatibility.

 - 3. Check whether it is a failure of the environment which you have set for the testing.

-- 4. Check whether it is an issue of wrong deployment of build.
+- 4. Check whether it is an issue of the wrong deployment of the build.

 - 6. Check whether the Database and Hosting server are working fine or not.

 If execution of the code is not possible then we can go for the static testing.
-If there is problem with front end then we can go with back end i.e. Database Testing, Web services or API Testing.
+If there is a problem with the front end then we can go with the back end i.e. Database Testing, Web services or API testing services.

 Try to test the other modules if possible in case of a blocker issue.
 So to overcome a Blocker defect we should work more as a team than as an individual and always try to find the root cause of the problem.